claraPochama/Roll_Initiative_DnDProject/README.md

 The simulation results confirm that initiative order positively correlates with win rate, but they also reveal that victory emerges from interacting factors rather than order alone.
 The effect depends on a chain of interactions: early turn order influences early burst damage, which changes who gets downed first; that survivability shift then determines total party damage and ultimately the outcome.

-This project taught me two things: (1) “Initiative advantage” is not a standalone variable—it is mediated by model rules (targeting, burst windows, and snowball effects).
+This project taught me two things: (1) “Initiative advantage” is not a standalone variable, but mediated by model rules (targeting, burst windows, and snowball effects).
 (2) Simulation conclusions must be framed as scenario-specific, not as general game balance claims.

 Next, I plan to stress-test the model by randomizing or weighting monster targeting to measure how robust the initiative–win relationship remains.